jhermann/rituals/README.md

 * ``dist`` –    Distribute the project.
 * ``test`` –    Perform standard unittests.
 * ``check`` –   Perform source code checks.

+The guiding principle for these tasks is to strictly separate low-level tasks for building and installing (via ``setup.py``) from high-level convenience tasks a developer uses (via ``invoke``).
+Invoke tasks can use Setuptools ones as building blocks, but never the other way 'round
+– this removes any bootstrapping headaches during package installations.

 Use ``inv -h ‹task›`` as usual to get details on the options of these tasks.
 Look at the [invoke_tasks](https://github.com/jhermann/rituals/blob/master/src/rituals/invoke_tasks.py) source